Update - Lolo Peak Fire September 20, 2017

 Click on the links below for additional information:Daily Briefing September 20, 2017

 |Date of Origin||Saturday July 15th, 2017 approx. 02:34 PM|

-Above 7,000 feet, the vegetation was generally sparse and /or patchy sub-alpine fir with dead whitebark pine.
-Below 7,000 feet, mixed conifers that vary in composition, density and dead/down levels.
-With more lodgepole pine, higher intensity burning and with more larch there is less intense burning.
-Lower elevations near containment lines are Ponderosa Pine with grass understory.
+Above 7,000 feet, generally sparse and /or patchy subalpine fir with dead Whitebark pine.
+Below 7,000 feet, mixed conifers that vary in composition, density, and dead/down levels.
+With more Lodgepole pine, higher intensity burning and with more Larch, less intense burning.
+Lower elevations near containment lines are Ponderosa pine with grass understory.

 |Projected Incident Activity|

 12 hours - Cloudy and cold with light precipitation.
 Minimal fire behavior.

 24 hours - Cloudy and cold with chance of rain and snow.
 Low humidity of 50%.
 Fire behavior will be minimal.
 Fuel moistures of 100 and 1000 hour fuels will rise.
 Fine and 10 hour fuels will be saturated and unable to carry fire.
 Fire behavior will be limited to the consumption of large fuels and smoldering in stump holes and deep duff.

 (7) Area burned based on improved data and previous perimeters.